rinagalperin/biomedical_nel/readme.md

 ### Data
 Instead of splitting the output of the [data construction process](#Data-construction) into training/testing sets, we split the [input](#input) (i.e. - the HRM output) into such sets (90% training, 10% testing) and then perform the data construction on each set.
 This helps avoid overfitting.

-About 12% of unique terms in the test set have been seen during training, however, since they appear in novel contexts it is important to test the model's answer to them.
+About 12% of unique terms in the test set have been seen during training, however, since they appear in different contexts - it is important to test the model's answer to them.

 ### Utilizing BERT QA structure
 The inputs come in the form of a **Context** / **Question** pair, and the outputs are **Answers**.
 We decided to utilize this structure to check if the HRM UMLS (**Question**) fits the context of the term (**Context**), where the manual annotations define the ground-truth label (**Answer** = labels from step 4 in the [data construction process](#Data-construction) section).